jtcharette/thinker/README.md

 # thinker
-A social experiment for open sourcing my mind for community feedback and mindset healing
+A social experiment for open sourcing our minds for community feedback and mindset healing